 - Print sizes are based upon the papers we have available, and the size of the print you order reflects the paper size we carry.
 The size of the print you order may not be the exact size of the image on paper as you receive it; our historical images vary in size and are not cropped to meet any standard size.
 Do not count on the size you order to meet framing and matting standards.
 For example, you may order an 8.5" x 11" print, and receive an image that is 7.9" x 10.6" on 8.5" x 11" paper.

 - The size you see on the image detail page reflects the image file dimensions at 300 dpi.
 We can make reproductions that are smaller, equal to, and larger than the original material.

-- We offer a low-cost print option of a study print that is printed on 8.5" x 11" non-archival paper on HP Color Laser Jet printer.
+- We offer a low-cost print option of a study print that is printed on 8.5" x 11" non-archival white copy paper using an HP Color Laser Jet printer.
 Study prints are $5.